DhirajBhakta/reflections/Docker_and_Kubernetes/kubernetes.md

 ![](../assets/kube-18.png)

+_ReplicaSet is actually a linux process that monitors the pods._

 - Deployments dont actually manage the Pods directly.
 Its done by ReplicaSets.
 - Deployment is a controller that manages ReplicaSets and ReplicaSet is a controller that manages the Pods.
 - Deployments can manage multiple ReplicaSets
 - When you sclae a Deployment, it updates the existing ReplicaSet to set the new number of replicas, but if you change the Pod spec in the Deployment, it replaces the ReplicaSet and scales the previous one down to zero.
 Mostly same as Deployments (but actually its Deployment minus rollouts rollbacks).

+> **Note**
+> `ReplicaSet` was preceeded by `ReplicationController` which could only control the pods specified within its spec.
+Whereas ReplicaSet can manage pods outside of its spec using **selectors**.
+Selectors set apart ReplicaSets from ReplicationController(legacy)

 ```yaml
 apiVersion: apps/v1